annaweronica/AJ-resume-webpage/README.md

 ***Media***

-The source of all legally licensed images come from [Adobe Stock](https://stock.adobe.com/ie/) Ale the wireframes were made by Anna on [balsamiq cloud](https://balsamiq.cloud/sxgoi9m/projects)
+The source of all legally licensed images come from [Adobe Stock](https://stock.adobe.com/ie/)<br>
+Ale the wireframes were made by Anna using [balsamiq cloud](https://balsamiq.cloud/sxgoi9m/projects)

 --------